lum8rjack/lum8rjack.github.io/hugoSetup/content/posts/function-hooking-part-1.md

 Our example will create a simple console application that adds two numbers together and prints the result to the console.
 Using this program you will create a DLL, that when it's injected into the program, will alter the functionality of the function that adds the numbers.

 When initially searching for references around function hooking it was hard to find anything that wasn't specific to Windows API hooking.
-I was able to find https://github.com/Zer0Mem0ry/Detour which provides some code examples on function hooking.
+I was able to find [Zer0Mem0ry's](https://github.com/Zer0Mem0ry/Detour) Gihub repo which provides some code examples on function hooking.
 The repository does not have any documentation so I had to search through the code to figure out how to get the pieces to work.
 Most of the code and ideas in this post come from that repository.

 ## Writing The Program
 I started by creating my own application.
-As mentioned previously, I based most of my code and ideas from https://github.com/Zer0Mem0ry/Detour.
+As mentioned previously, I based most of my code and ideas from [Zer0Mem0ry](https://github.com/Zer0Mem0ry/Detour).
 I created a similar test application that outputs the sum of two numbers.

 ```c {linenos=table}
 #include <windows.h>